pomodux/pomodux/docs/adr/008-global-stage-pattern.md

 ## 1. Context / Background

-Release 0.6.0 introduces a TUI-only architecture that eliminates cross-process synchronization by running all timer operations within a single Bubbletea application.
+Future TUI architecture will introduce a TUI-only design that eliminates cross-process synchronization by running all timer operations within a single Bubbletea application.
 This requires a unified approach to managing multiple UI components, including:

 - **Timer Window**: Primary timer display and controls
 - **Plugin Modals**: Plugin-driven dialog windows